tteltrab/example-netlify-cms-gatsby/src/pages/blog/2019-01-24-initial-setup-w-netlify-gatsby.md

 Since when is deploying so easy?
 Follow the [instructions here](https://www.netlifycms.org/docs/start-with-a-template/) - pretty straightforward!

 Check out the docs for more info!

+Since when is deploying so easy?
+Follow the [instructions here](https://www.netlifycms.org/docs/start-with-a-template/) - pretty straightforward!

+Check out the docs for more info!

+Since when is deploying so easy?
+Follow the [instructions here](https://www.netlifycms.org/docs/start-with-a-template/) - pretty straightforward!

+Check out the docs for more info!

+Since when is deploying so easy?
+Follow the [instructions here](https://www.netlifycms.org/docs/start-with-a-template/) - pretty straightforward!

+Check out the docs for more info!Since when is deploying so easy?
+Follow the [instructions here](https://www.netlifycms.org/docs/start-with-a-template/) - pretty straightforward!

+Check out the docs for more info!